 José is a 19-year-old who lives with his mother in Guatemala, one of the world’s most dangerous, religious, and impoverished countries.
 He spends his days on crowded buses and delivering food on the streets.
 Resigned to his fate, he plays with his cellphone during free time, goes on dating apps, and hooks up in street corners.
 When he meets Luis, he is thrust into a dimension of passion, pain, and self-reflection.

 Drawing from hundreds of hours of footage, filmmaker Rudy Valdez shows the aftermath of his sister Cindy’s incarceration for conspiracy charges related to crimes committed by her deceased ex-boyfriend—something known, in legal terms, as “the girlfriend problem.”
 Cindy’s 15-year mandatory sentence is hard on everyone, but for her husband and children, Cindy’s sudden banishment feels like a kind of death that becomes increasingly difficult to grapple with.
 Valdez’s method of coping with this tragedy is to film his sister’s family for her, both the everyday details and the milestones—moments Cindy herself can no longer share in.
-But in the midst of this nightmare, Valdez finds his voice as both a filmmaker and activist, and he and his family begin to fight for Cindy’s release during the last months of the Obama administration’s clemency initiative.
+But in the midst of this nightmare, Valdez finds his voice as both a filmmaker and activist.
+He and his family begin to fight for Cindy’s release during the last months of the Obama administration’s clemency initiative.
 Whether their attempts will allow Cindy to break free of her draconian sentence becomes the aching question at the core of this riveting and deeply personal portrait of a family in crisis.